awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:EncryptionContextKeys`  |  String \(list\)  |  `CreateGrant` `Decrypt` `Encrypt` `GenerateDataKey` `GenerateDataKeyPair` `GenerateDataKeyPairWithoutPlaintext` `GenerateDataKeyWithoutPlaintext` `ReEncrypt`  |  Key policies and IAM policies  |

 You can use the `kms:EncryptionContextKeys` condition key to control access to a [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks) based on the encryption context in a request for a cryptographic operation\.
-Use this condition key prefix to evaluate only the key in each encryption context pair\.
-To evaluate both the key and the value, use the [kms:EncryptionContext:](#conditions-kms-encryption-context) condition key prefix\.
+Use this condition key to evaluate only the key in each encryption context pair\.
+To evaluate both the key and the value, use the `kms:EncryptionContext:context-key` condition key\.

 You cannot specify an encryption context in a cryptographic operation with an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.

 You can use this condition key to control access based on the [encryption context](concepts.md#encrypt_context) in the AWS KMS API request\.
 Encryption context is a set of key–value pairs that you can include in AWS KMS cryptographic operations with symmetric CMKs \([Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), and [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html)\) and the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
-Because there can be multiple encryption context pairs in a request, the [condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) must include `ForAnyValue` or `ForAllValues`\.
+Because there can be multiple encryption context keys in a request, the [condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) must include a `ForAnyValue` or `ForAllValues` set operator\.

-The following example policy statement uses the `kms:EncryptionContextKeys` condition key to allow use of a CMK for the specified operations only when at least one of the encryption context pairs in the request includes the `AppName` key, regardless of its value\.
+The following example key policy statement uses the `kms:EncryptionContextKeys` condition key to allow use of a CMK for the specified operations only when at least one of the encryption context pairs in the request includes the `AppName` key, regardless of its value\.
+Because the [StringEquals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) condition operation is case sensitive, the previous policy statement requires the spelling and case of the encryption context key\.
+But you can use a condition operator that ignores the case of the key, such as `StringEqualsIgnoreCase`\.

 ```
 {